MADE-USP/PNADc-Report/docs/README.md

 # PNADc Report

-The quaterly PNADc report is MADE's quaterly publication about the Brazilian inequality.
+The PNADc report is MADE's quarterly publication about the Brazilian inequality.